ali-yousafzai/homelab37/README.md

 **Who Am I?**

-Currently, I work as an IT Support technician, and I want to begin setting a concrete foundation for the next stage of my career.
+Currently, I work as an IT Support Technician, and I want to begin setting a concrete foundation for the next stage of my career.
 I graduated from Virginia Tech with a degree in Business Information Technology, with a concentration in Cybersecurity and Analytics.
 I recently acquired my CompTIA Security+ certification.
 In the future, I am interested in potentially acquiring a masters in cybersecurity and additional certifications such as my CCNA and CISSP.
 However, for the time being, I want to give myself the opportunity to grow familiar with relevant tools that I might use in my career, and to demonstrate my technical writing proficiency.

 **What is a Home Lab?**